 Democratize the European Central Bank

 Central banks are the most powerful economic institutions that exist.
 For one, they aim to oversee the creation of money into the economy.
-Secondly, because they have been granted independence from political interference, which allows them to act decisively in full autonomy.
+Secondly, because they have been granted independence from political interference, which allows them to act decisively and with full autonomy.

-The European Central Bank is even more powerful than other central banks because it operates ‘above’ nation states in the Eurozone.
-The ECB’s statutes and independence are enshrined into international Treaties, which are difficult to amend.
+The ECB is even more powerful than other central banks because it operates ‘above’ nation states in the Eurozone.
+The ECB’s statutes and independence are enshrined in international treaties, which are difficult to amend.

-The financial crisis in Europe resulted in an increase of influence of the ECB into the decision making structures of the EU.
-This increase in power was largely because the Eurozone structure was unprepared for dealing with a crisis, and the ECB is the institution which has the best ability to take fast action – it can create a potentially unlimited amount of money with a few keystrokes.
+The financial crisis in Europe has resulted in an increase of influence of the ECB in the decision-making structures of the EU.
+This increase in power was largely because the Eurozone structure was unprepared for dealing with a crisis, and the ECB is the institution which has the best ability to take fast action — it can create a potentially unlimited amount of money with a few keystrokes.

-While the ability of the ECB to act fast was generally helpful in addressing the crisis, the ECB’s independence was perceived as a barrier for monetary policy acting to support Eurozone economies effectively.
+While the ability of the ECB to act fast was generally helpful in addressing the crisis, the ECB’s independence was perceived as a barrier for monetary policy being used to support Eurozone economies effectively.
 In addition, the ECB’s involvement in the Troika resulted in situations where decisions from unelected officials at the ECB made the daily lives of millions of citizens harder, and sometimes even helped to determine the fate of national governments.
-For example, the ECB sent secret letters to head of states in Greece and Italy, which ultimately resulted in the fallout of those governments.
-Similarly, the ECB effectively forced Ireland’s government to bailout the banking sector, at the expense of its own citizens who paid the price of the austerity policies.
+For example, the ECB sent secret letters to head of states in Greece and Italy, which ultimately resulted in the fall of their governments.
+Similarly, the ECB effectively forced Ireland’s government to bail out the banking sector at the expense of its own citizens, who paid the price of the austerity policies.

-All those episodes call for a reform of the European Central Bank.
+All these episodes call for an urgent reform of the European Central Bank.

-In principle Positive Money supports central bank independence in so far as it ensures a robust governance framework which can safeguard monetary policy from undue external pressures.
-However, as pointed out by Transparency International in 2016, the ECB independence framework is currently overstretched and does not match with an adequate level of transparency, integrity and accountability.
+In principle, Positive Money supports central bank independence, in so far as it ensures a robust governance framework that can safeguard monetary policy from undue external pressures.
+However, as pointed out by Transparency International in 2016, the ECB independence framework is currently overstretched and does not correspond to an adequate level of transparency, integrity and accountability.

 Positive Money Europe’s aim is to reform the ECB and its legal framework in order to maximize its democratic accountability.
-We will develop research and campaigns in order to pursue those four goals.
+We will develop research and campaigns in order to pursue the following four goals.

 Latest news on the ECB